We Ride Tonight

 "We Ride Tonight" is a song by Australian band The Sherbs, released in May 1982.
 It was released from the band's ninth studio album Defying Gravity.
 The song reached at number 26 on the US Mainstream Rock in June 1982.
 The song was written by the Sherbet band members Garth Porter, Tony Mitchell and Daryl Braithwaite.
 The B-side is "Some People".

+The song was sampled by the French electronic duo Daft Punk for their song "Contact" in 2013.